 The way we learn, decide and buy has changed dramatically in recent years.
-Research suggests that 74% of buyers conduct more than half of their research online before making an offline purchase (Forrester).
-In fact, 70% of a buyer’s journey is complete before a buyer reaches out to sales(Sirius Decisions).
+Research suggests that 74% of buyers conduct more than half of their research online before making an offline purchase.
+In fact, 70% of a buyer’s journey is complete before a buyer reaches out to sales.
 In other words, we marketers have more responsibility than ever before to make the customer journey more meaningful.
 Using marketing automation within interactive content is a good way for marketers to start doing this.

-With 27 million pieces of content being shared online each day, our audience is being bombarded with information (Nielsen).
-Not just from companies – who publish tons of blog posts, infographics and e-books – but also from their friends, family and colleagues.
-Not to mention the explosion of ‘viral’ videos of funny cats and dogs from publishers like Viral Thread, LADbible, The Dodo etc. who boast of over a billion monthly views (turbular insights).
+With 27 million pieces of content being shared online each day, our audience is being bombarded with information.
+Not just from companies, who publish tons of blog posts, infographics and e-books but also from their friends, family and colleagues.
+Not to mention the explosion of ‘viral’ videos from publishers like Viral Thread, LADbible, and The Dodo who receive over a billion monthly views.

-Differentiating in today’s crowded online arena is clearly a challenge, and is forcing marketers to become more creative, innovative and strategic with their content. – giving rise to the concept of interactive content.
+Differentiating in today’s crowded online arena is clearly a challenge, and it is forcing marketers to become more creative, innovative and strategic with their content – giving rise to the concept of interactive content.

 What is interactive content?

-Interactive content is content that actively involves audience participation with the objective of engaging, entertaining or educating them about a certain topic.
-Designed to create a personal, immersive experience, interactive content goes beyond simply reading or watching content and requires audiences to choose preferences, answer questions, assess, vote, play or compete.
+Interactive content is content that actively involves audience participation with the objective of engaging, entertaining or educating about a certain topic.
+Designed to create a personal, immersive experience, interactive content goes beyond simply reading or watching content.
+It requires audiences to choose preferences, answer questions, assess, vote, play or compete.

 Typical forms of interactive content include quizzes, assessments, interactive videos, personality tests, product-suggesting tests, interactive e-books, interactive story-telling and games.